 Low in Carbohydrates: Shrimp is extremely low in carbohydrates, with less than 1 gram of carbohydrates in a 3-ounce (85 grams) serving.
 This makes it an ideal protein source for individuals with diabetes, as it won’t significantly impact blood sugar levels.

 High-Quality Protein: Shrimp is rich in high-quality protein, about 18 grams per 3-ounce serving.
 Protein is essential for maintaining and repairing body tissues, and it can help control appetite.
-This is beneficial for managing portion sizes and weight, an essential aspect of diabetes management.
+This is beneficial for managing portion sizes and weight, a necessary aspect of diabetes management.

-Low in Saturated Fat: Shrimp is relatively low in total fat and contains mostly heart-healthy unsaturated fats.
+Low in Saturated Fat: Shrimp is relatively low in total fat and contains heart-healthy, primarily unsaturated fats.
 It’s also low in saturated fat, which can contribute to heart disease.
 Managing heart health is crucial for people with diabetes, as they have an increased risk of heart-related complications.

 Nutrient Density: Shrimp contains essential nutrients such as vitamin B12, iodine, and selenium.
 These nutrients support overall health and can be especially valuable if someone with diabetes has dietary restrictions that may limit their intake of these nutrients.